 I do not believe that taxpayers should take the IRS on alone.
 But I understand that some feel that they cannot afford to hire a professional.
 However, even if you plan on going it alone against the IRS, I urge you to contact me.

-Some tax attorneys opt to charge their clients before meeting them or providing valuable information.
+Some tax attorneys opt to charge their clients before speaking with them or providing valuable information.
 I want to help.
 I am not a fan of the games the IRS plays and my goal is to demystify that collection behemoth.
 Again, I will not scare clients into hiring me.
+(For individuals looking for situation-specific tax advice, I do charge a fee.
+However, I am happy to discuss our services and solutions to tax problems in a general sense during a 20-minute phone conversation.)

 If you are looking for a professional to solve your tax problem, consider hiring a local Connecticut Tax Attorney who knows how to read, write, and fight.
 That's me.